 Holding accountable the manufacturers of unreasonably risky drugs is what Reich & Binstock has been doing for 30 years.
 Its attorneys have mass tort and multidistrict litigation experience that a victim or a victim’s surviving loved ones can count on.
 The law firm operates in all 50 states.

-Contact Reich & Binstock either by calling the toll-free number below or by submitting an electronic message through the form located on this web page.
+Contact the Xarelto Injury Law Firm, Reich & Binstock either by calling the toll-free number below or by submitting an electronic message through the form located on this web page.